The Power of Subtraction in Your Hiring Process

 Cut through the noise

 Resumes are packed with information.
-With so many details present, it can be challenging to remain focused and screen for core job criteria.
+It can be challenging to remain focused and screen for core job criteria with so many details present.
 Our brains turn to snap decisions for efficiency, but the outcomes are neither fair nor equitable.

 Subtraction comes in handy to help us to stay focused.
 By eliminating details that are prone to cause biased decisions, redaction technology lets you focus on skills, knowledge, and experience while blocking out names, email addresses, headshots, schools, previous employers, dates, and affiliations.